arishofmann/FactReasoner/README.md

                         Name of the dataset.
   --service_type SERVICE_TYPE
                         Service type (langchain, chromadb, google).
-  --model MODEL         Name of the RITS model used internally --version VERSION     FactReasoner version: 1, 2 or 3 --top_k TOP_K         Top k results retrieved as contexts per atom.
+  --model_id MODEL_ID   Name of the model used internally --backend BACKEND     The model's backend (rits, hf, wx) --version VERSION     FactReasoner version: 1, 2 or 3 --top_k TOP_K         Top k results retrieved as contexts per atom.
   --use_priors          Use the atom and context priors in the factor definition.